-Pros and Cons of a RO-TAP® Sieve Shaker
+Pros and Cons of a W.S.
+Tyler RO-TAP® Sieve Shaker (With Video)

 Deciding to buy particle analysis equipment can be an overwhelming process.
 There are a lot of different particle analysis machines and systems out there that all have unique pros and cons.

-We want to help you during this decision making process by breaking down those pros and cons for one of our products, the RO-TAP® Sieve Shaker.
+We want to help you during this decision making process by breaking down those pros and cons for one of our products, the W.S.
+Tyler RO-TAP® Sieve Shaker.

 In this article, we are going to take a look at the pros and cons of a RO-TAP Sieve Shaker.

 We offer both mechanical and electromagnetic units of the RO-TAP, as well as many different models of each of those.
-For the sake of this article, we are just going to be talking about our most popular machine, the RO-TAP RX-29 and RX-30.
+This article will soly be talking about one of the most widely used devices, the RO-TAP RX-29 and RX-30.

 The machine is built in our facility in Mentor, Ohio by our specialist.
 The machine was created to operate with two strong motions, oscillation(rotating) and a tapping motion.